-Staying focused while driving helps to notice headlights or taillights on time.
-Switch to low beams when you see a car coming your way.
-Whenever you approach a bend, switch to low beams when you spot another vehicle's light.
+Staying focused while driving will help you notice other vehicles' headlights or taillights early enough.
+Switch from high to low beams when you see a car approaching.
+Whenever you approach a bend, switch to low beams when you spot another vehicle's oncoming light.